EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning

 \paragraph{Evaluation Metrics} We measure language modeling performance using perplexity computed on 300 paragraphs from \texttt{InternalMed\_Harrison} for the Health domain and 300 paragraphs from \texttt{en\_legislation} from MultiLegalPile for the Legal domain.
 For the QA and NLI tasks, we report accuracy and F1 scores specifically on the PubMedQA, CaseHold, MedNLI, and ContractNLI datasets.
 For summarization tasks, the evaluation involves ROUGE-1, ROUGE-2, and ROUGE-L scores on the HQS and Billsum datasets.
 Model inference settings remain consistent across evaluations, with \texttt{top\_k=50}, \texttt{top\_p=0.9}, and \texttt{temperature=0.9}.
 The final reported metrics are averaged over four separate runs to ensure result robustness.
 We use the Huggingface \texttt{datasets} and \texttt{evaluate} libraries to compute ROUGE scores for summarization tasks.
 A detailed description of the evaluation datasets is provided in the Appendix.
-To enable a fair comparison with domain pruning methods trained on the same datasets but under different fine-tuning settings, we include a metric of \emph{relative performance}, following the protocol proposed by ATP.
-This metric quantifies the performance of a pruned fine-tuned model relative to its dense counterpart under an equivalent fine-tuning budget.
-The relative performance is computed as: Rel. \% \( = \left( \frac{1}{n} \sum_{i=1}^{n} \frac{\mathrm{Acc}^{\text{pruned}}_i}{\mathrm{Acc}^{\text{dense}}_i} + \frac{1}{n} \sum_{i=1}^{n} \frac{\mathrm{F1}^{\text{pruned}}_i}{\mathrm{F1}^{\text{dense}}_i} + \frac{1}{3} \sum_{j=1}^{3} \frac{\mathrm{ROUGE}^{\text{pruned}}_j}{\mathrm{ROUGE}^{\text{dense}}_j} \right) \times 100 \) number of evaluation tasks, and $\mathrm{Acc}^{\text{pruned}}_i$, $\mathrm{Acc}^{\text{dense}}_i$, $\mathrm{F1}^{\text{pruned}}_i$, and $\mathrm{F1}^{\text{dense}}_i$ denote the accuracy and F1 score of the pruned and dense models on task $i$.
-The terms $\mathrm{ROUGE}^{\text{pruned}}_j$ and $\mathrm{ROUGE}^{\text{dense}}_j$ correspond to the ROUGE-1, ROUGE-2, and ROUGE.
-All evaluations are conducted on one NVIDIA A100 GPU with 80GB of memory with model loaded at float 16 precision.
+To enable a fair comparison with domain pruning methods trained on the same datasets but under different finetuning settings, we include a metric of \emph{relative performance}, following the protocol proposed by ATP.
+This metric quantifies the performance of a pruned finetuned model relative to its dense counterpart under an equivalent finetuning budget.
+The relative performance is computed as: Rel. \% \( = \left( \frac{1}{n} \sum_{i=1}^{n} \frac{\mathrm{Acc}^{\text{pruned}}_i}{\mathrm{Acc}^{\text{dense}}_i} + \frac{1}{n} \sum_{i=1}^{n} \frac{\mathrm{F1}^{\text{pruned}}_i}{\mathrm{F1}^{\text{dense}}_i} + \frac{1}{3} \sum_{j=1}^{3} \frac{\mathrm{ROUGE}^{\text{pruned}}_j}{\mathrm{ROUGE}^{\text{dense}}_j} \right) \)